AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-08-19-the-leetcode-grind.md

 Due to how frequently these types of questions are asked during technical interviews, certain online circles—especially subreddits like r/cscareerquestions—have come to develop an almost religious obsession with the so-called "Leetcode grind."
 It's way of life wherein you devote a majority of your time to cranking out Leetcode or Hackerrank problems in preparation for technical interviews at **FAANGs**: the **F**acebooks, **A**mazons, **A**pples, **N**etflixes, and **G**oogles of the tech world.

-{% include img.html img="reddit.png" alt="Reddit is obssessed with the Leetcode grind" %}
+{% include img.html src: "reddit.png", alt: "Reddit is obssessed with the Leetcode grind" %}

 And like any obsession, the Leetcode grind is nothing short of unhealthy.